Ryanuw11/MIST-353-Gym-Tracker-Repo/README.md

 7. Once this has all been completed the user should be able to fully use the appilication if they followed the steps and avoided the pitfalls.

 For help with errors there are many different sources of assistance such as, The error help function in the IDE, Stack OverFlow, Resources on Ecampus, W3Schools, Copliot AI within MVS, Chatgpt, Mr Meadows, Our Group!

+API Functionatilty:

+This is going to be cut into sections based on group members work with a summary at the end.

+Ryan's API's:

+API 1: The first API's goal is meant for a user search within the website.
+The overall goal of this API is to allow users to search for other users or search for themselves and see what comes up.
+The output within the API backend will display this "id": 4,
+    "userName": "Toddy12",
+    "userPassword": 221212,
+    "userEmail": "T12@gmail.com",
+    "userAddress": "1234 duke drive",
+    "userCity": "Woodbine",
+    "userJoined": "2024-10-01T00:00:00",
+    "userLevel": "2"
+The output for the frontend will display this
+Search Results
+Username: Toddy12
+Email: T12@gmail.com
+User Level: 2

+The display for the frontend will look a bit different here than in MVS but the data is the same

+The user will input an ID and say for example they input 4 which will show the user with that ID and if they put in 109222 which is not in the DB it will show up with not found and allow the user to search again.

+The outputs will be like whats displayed above this but to summarize it will out the users full dataset with in the database when inputted directly to the API and the frontend will output only username, email, and user level.

+To use the API first ensure that you followed the steps in the deployment guide to be up to this point.
+You can either use the API through the backend which will give you the raw data from the DB.
+You can do this when both projects start one will be a window with Swagger and the other a regular website.
+Use swagger and hit try out and input an ID and for frontend just search for an ID on the main page.

+API 2: This API allows the user to search for a gyms location by gym name.
+The user will input a name such as FitFusion which will give an output of the gyms city alongside its opening and closing time.

+The output for the backend will look like this
+[
+  {
+    "id": 1,
+    "gymName": "FitFusion",
+    "gymCity": "Miami",
+    "openTime": "08:00:00",
+    "closeTime": "11:00:00"
+  }
+]
+The output for the frontend will look like this FitFusion - 08:00:00 - 11:00:00

+Once again it will look different then here on the frontend website.
+This API is different since the user on the frontend will search by name rather than ID.

+Same thing as before with using it you can do it through the backend or the frontend and the difference with this one is the backend displays all data which is just adding in ID and the frontend will display city and the opening and closing time.

+END RYANS APIS

+Our Application serves as a general website where the user can do things like search for other users and friends and see how far along they are level wise.
+Or they could find new workouts from a page that we have that shows examples.
+Alongside this, they can check out the about us page to know about the company and theres also a page to contact the team.
+This is just some of the features our application has and the goal of this app is to have everything a gym goer could want in one single application without having to go outside of it to find new things when it comes to the gym.